Aberdeen, Duthie Park

 With the generous support of BP, Duthie Park once again plays host to the BP Big Screens this year.
 Duthie Park is a park of 44 acres which was donated to the city by Miss Duthie in 1880 and opened to the public in 1883.
 The park has many features including a bandstand, fountains, ponds, and statues.
 Within the park are the Winter Gardens, which were rebuilt in 1970.
 These house many exotic plants including the largest collection of cacti in Britain.

-Come and join us for The Royal Opera’s Tosca on Thursday 18 July, 2013 at 7.30pm
+Come and join us for The Royal Opera’s La bohème on Tuesday 15 July, 2014 at 7.30pm

 duration approximately 3 hours